Home About Us Islamic Glossary Order Books Qibla Location Links Question and Contact

 Question:

-Is it permissible to follow a person who is said to be a scholar but not known for certain whether (s)he is an Ahl as-Sunnat scholar?
+Is it permissible to follow a person who is said to be a scholar but not known for certain whether he is an Ahl as-Sunnat scholar?

 ANSWER

-It is not permissible to follow teachings of someone only on the basis of his fame and celebrity or on the basis of intense propaganda which promotes his books or speeches without knowing whether he is known as an Ahl as-Sunnat scholar.
-One may be ruined and led to spiritual disasters if one follows someone with respect to belief and worships without investigating him from dependable Ahl as-sunnat sources.
+It is not permissible to follow teachings of someone only on the basis of his fame and celebrity or on the basis of intense propaganda which promotes his books or speeches without knowing whether or not he is an Ahl as-Sunnat scholar.
+One may be ruined and led to spiritual disasters if one follows someone with respect to belief and acts of worship without investigating him from dependable sources.

 ANSWER